ilchen/cryptopals/README.md

 ### Challenge 64
 [Challenge 64](https://toadstyle.org/cryptopals/64.txt) implements an attack first outlined by Niels Ferguson in his [Authentication weaknesses in GCM](https://csrc.nist.gov/csrc/media/projects/block-cipher-techniques/documents/bcm/comments/cwc-gcm/ferguson2.pdf) paper.
 GCM is the most popular standard for authenticated encryption and is used in TLS 1.2 and higher.
+To aid efficient fast implementations of GCM Intel even added [a special new instruction PCLMULQDQ](https://software.intel.com/sites/default/files/managed/72/cc/clmul-wp-rev-2.02-2014-04-20.pdf), which makes it easy to implement GCM's GHASH hash function.

-Niels's paper shows that the actual authentication security of GCM will be less than the number of bits in its tag because of peculiarities of the GHASH one-time hash function that GCM uses.
-Given the maximum legth tag size of 128 bits, the actual authentication security of GCM is `n - k` bits where k is  &lfloor;log<sub>2</sub>(number-of-blocks-encrypted)&rfloor;.
+Niels's paper shows that the actual authentication security of GCM will be less than the number of bits in its authentication tag because of peculiarities of the GHASH one-time hash function that GCM uses.
+Given the maximum length tag size of 128 bits, the actual authentication security of GCM is `n - k` bits where k is  &lfloor;log<sub>2</sub>(number-of-blocks-encrypted)&rfloor;.

 Like Challenge 63, this challenge shows how to succeed at an existential forgery attack on GCM.
-This time without your adversary having made any mistakes in using GCM apart for choosing a small tag size.
+This time without your adversary having made any mistakes in using GCM apart for choosing a small authentication tag size.

 To tackle this challenge you will need to implement the following parts.